dupgit/sauvegarde/README.md

       -f, --dbname=FILENAME            Database FILENAME.
       -i, --ip=IP                      IP address where server program is.
       -p, --port=NUMBER                Port NUMBER on which to listen.
+      -x, --exclude=FILENAME           Exclude FILENAME from beeing saved.

+-x (--exclude=FILENAME) can be used multiple times to exclude more than one file or directory.

+### The restore program (the one that saves your life when needed)

 At a time you may need to restore a file then you'll have to use `cdpfglrestore` program.
 Configuration file is named `restore.conf` and command line